matthewsrsampaio/backend_challenge/README.md

   - At first, do get into the main directory where docker-compose file is located and run the following command:

             docker compose up --build

-       ---What happened?
+>[!NOTE]
+>What happened???
 The command you have just inserted into the terminal will build Postgres11, RabbitMQ and our API on Docker.

   - If you want to run it again and the project is already built, run: